yyyaoyuan/SHDA/README.md

 ```
 Note that, for SSAN, you first need to edit the add_dependencies.py and add_path.py to set different datasets.
 Then, you can modify the parameters of --source and -- target to load different datasets.

+4. We utilize an NVIDIA 1080 Ti GPU to run STN, JMEA, SSAN, and NNT.
+While various GPUs may yield slight discrepancies in experimental results, such differences are minor.

 # Acknowledgements

 We would like to express our deep gratitude to the authors of all SHDA approaches utilized in this paper for open-sourcing their codes, which greatly promotes the advancement of the SHDA field.
 In addition, if you have any licensing issues, please feel free to contact yaoyuan(dot)hitsz(at)gmail(dot)com.